auds-hobbies/dashboard_crime_geo_visualization/README.md

         <li>Top 3 categories of crime in a district. </li>
         <li>Top 3 addresses with high crime </li>
 </ul>

-Insights and visualization on crime across the districts.
-Identification of kinds of problems in the districts (statistical analysis).
-Identification of hot/cold spots.
 <br>
 <section>
 <h3> San Francisco Crime Analysis (Power BI Dashboard) </h3>